-- Local Food Hub This organization out of Virginia was founded in 2009 by a team of farmers, community members, and nonprofit and food distribution experts to better connect small farmers with distributors.
-They operate similarly to a traditional food hub but also feature one-on-one guidance and assistance with pest management, financial planning, and season extension.
-They also help farmers determine crop selection, planting selections, and price ranges. - Cornell Small Farms Program This website is broken out into helpful topics and guides related to figuring out what to produce, how to market your products, regulations, and other business planning information. - Oregon Department of Agriculture New and Small Farms Website -This website has maps showing where certain products are produced and other helpful information. - New York Agriculture and Markets website State-run agriculture website with helpful and easy to find information about regulation as well as how-to guides to accessing markets. - Farm to Institution New York State (FINYS) As a collaborative effort led by American Farmland Trust, this program will encourage institutions to spend 25% of their food budget on food grown in New York in an effort to strengthen economic security.
+- Local Food Hub This organization from Virginia was founded in 2009 by a team of farmers, community members, nonprofit and food distribution experts to better connect small farmers with distributors.
+They operate similar to a traditional food hub but feature one-on-one guidance and assistance with pest management, financial planning, and season extension.
+They also help farmers determine crop selections, planting selections, and price ranges. - Cornell Small Farms Program This website is broken into helpful topics and guides related to figuring out what to produce, how to market your products and regulations, and other business planning information. - Oregon Department of Agriculture New and Small Farms Website -This website has maps showing where certain products are produced and other helpful information. - New York Agriculture and Markets Website State-run agriculture website with helpful and easy to find information about regulations as well as how-to guides to accessing markets. - Farm to Institution New York State (FINYS) As a collaborative effort led by American Farmland Trust, this program encourages institutions to spend 25% of their food budget on food grown in New York in an effort to strengthen economic security.
 Food purchases made by publicly-funded institutions currently amount to \$1 billion.
-Access to grants, toolkits, resourceful websites, and background reports are directed to farmers, producers and distributors, community members, and food service employees.
-The three main focuses of this program consist of advancing public policy, educating institutions about buying locally, and inspiring commitment & farming success.
-This program is funded by the Novo Foundation, Local Economies Project of The New World Foundation, Joyce and Irving Goldman Family Foundation, and USDA Specialty Crop Block Grant Program, and administered by the New York State Department of Agriculture and Markets, Northeast Sustainable Agriculture Research and Education, and the New York State Health Foundation. - New England Farm to Institution This program has the vision that every New England school, college, and hospital will preferentially purchase healthy, regionally-grown food.
-It is a six-state network of non-profit, public, and private entities working to mobilize the power of New England institutions to transform our food system.
+Access to grants, toolkits, resourceful websites, and background reports are directed to farmers, producers, distributors, community members, and food service employees.
+The three main focuses of this program consist of advancing public policy, educating institutions to buy locally, and inspiring commitment to farming success.
+This program is funded by the Novo Foundation, Local Economies Project of the New World Foundation, Joyce and Irving Goldman Family Foundation, and USDA Specialty Crop Block Grant Program, and administered by the New York State Department of Agriculture and Markets, Northeast Sustainable Agriculture Research and Education, and the New York State Health Foundation. - New England Farm to Institution This program's vision is that every New England school, college, and hospital will preferentially purchase healthy, regionally-grown food.
+It is a sixstate network of non-profit, public, and private entities working to mobilize the power of New England institutions to transform our food system.

-- University of Vermont Extension Resource Guide for Vermont's Aspiring and Beginning Farmers This guide can be a template for the agency and organization description directory of the Clearinghouse.
-The University of Vermont Extension Resource Guide for Vermont's Aspiring and Beginning Farmers explains the different agencies and their roles in agriculture, and provides contact people as well as information for the offices.
-Available both on and offline, this guide accommodates those without internet. - Michigan AgriSummit Pure Michigan Business Connect (PMBC) and the Michigan Department of Agricultural and Rural Development (DARD) have supported the Pure Michigan Agriculture Summit for the past 6 years.
+- University of Vermont Extension Resource Guide for Vermont's Aspiring and Beginning Farmers - This guide can be a template for the agency and organization description directory of the Clearinghouse.
+The University of Vermont Extension Resource Guide for Vermont's Aspiring and Beginning Farmers explains the different agencies and their roles in agriculture and provides contact people and information for the offices.
+Available both on and offline, this guide accommodates those users without the benefit of internet. - Michigan AgriSummit Pure Michigan Business Connect (PMBC) and the Michigan Department of Agriculture and Rural Development (MDARD) have supported the Pure Michigan Agriculture Summit for the past six years.
 This allows producers to connect with large local buyers.